Choosing the Right Building Foundation

 Buildings mounted on top of shipping containers generally require a box beam that connects the containers and provides a flat surface to mount the building onto.
 When it’s time to relocate, shipping containers can be moved to a new location and used again.

 Customers find that shipping container foundations are easy to install and very effective at providing storage space and added height.
-Important to note is that if the foundation is engineered, the containers need to be secured to the ground, which can be done effectively with helical anchors.
+It’s important to note that if the foundation is engineered, the containers need to be secured to the ground, which can be done effectively with helical anchors.
 Non-engineered buildings do not require containers to be secured to the ground.

 Permanent Options

-Poured concrete walls and piers are permanent foundations and thusly, one of the longer installation options.
-The curing process could take between 20 to 30 days, depending on the time of year that the concrete is poured.
-It’s best to speak to a local concrete contractor to iron out timelines.
+The curing process for poured concrete could take between twenty to thirty days, depending on the time of year that the concrete is poured.
+It’s best for operations to speak to a local concrete contractor to iron out timelines.

 Concrete walls can be designed in a variety of useful styles, such as push walls, retainment walls or straight side walls for extra height.
 To avoid the need for drilling, customers can wet set their anchors during the pouring process.
 Wet setting is the act of sinking anchors into wet concrete as soon as it is poured, allowing the anchor to be adjusted as the concrete hardens.